isomerpages/govtech-gobusiness/pages/solutionrepo/solution2075.md

 ---
-title: Battery-operated Torque Wrench
+title: Liquid Filling Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2075
 ---

-## Battery-operated Torque Wrench
+## Liquid Filling Machine

 ## Overview

 **Description**

-Battery-operated torque wrench/torque multiplier is a compact and portable tool used to apply specific torque to fasten nut, bolt, or lag screw.
-This eliminates manual torquing, or use of hydraulic/pneumatic torque equipment which requires additional power source, time and manpower to lay and connect cables/ hoses.
-With the portable, battery-operated torque wrench, worker will be able to carry out torquing independently and more efficiently.
+A fully or semi-automated filling machine replaces manual liquid filling into drums/pallets IBC and/or other containers.
+The machine can be customised to fit unit requirements eg. 200L/120L drum or 1L/3L tin/jerry cans.
+Semi-automatic: Operator involved in the process (e.g. placing the containers under nozzles, transferring containers to the next process)
+Fully automatic: Operator ensures settings are correct, minimal mechanical adjustment required

-Cost of equipment capped at $11,250 per unit
+Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)